 Students with U.S. J.D.
 Degrees

 Graduate students who received their J.D.s from law schools in the United States must complete 24 academic credits.
 Twenty (20) of these credits must be completed in courses listed under Taxation in the online curriculum guide.
 Before matriculating in the Taxation program, U.S. students must have completed successfully a basic law school course in federal individual income taxation.
-Once enrolled, they must complete successfully (i) Corporate Income Tax Law I and (ii) Income Tax Accounting.
+Students who did not take a basic federal income tax course in law school may satisfy this requirement by taking the Law Center's online course, Foundations of Federal Income Taxation, and receiving a passing grade on the final exam.
+Once enrolled, they must complete successfully (i) Corporate Income Tax Law I or Taxation II and (ii) Income Tax Accounting.

 Students Educated Outside the U.S.